ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 EBU-TT-D Encoder
 ----------------
-This script is an extension of simple consumer and is responsible for resegmenting and converting the incoming EBU-TT Live documents into EBU-TT-D documents that can be later used to be embedded in video streams such as DASH.
+This script is an extension of simple consumer and is responsible for converting the incoming EBU-TT Live documents into EBU-TT-D documents that can later be embedded in video streams for example by wrapping MPEG 4 (ISO BMFF) and serving with a manifest such as DASH or HLS, or for serving as a sidecar distribution subtitle file.

-There are configuration file options for controlling the media time conversion reference point and the segmentation interval; these are described in :doc:`configurator`.
+There are configuration file options for controlling the media time conversion reference point and the output file name format; these are described in :doc:`configurator`.

 To see the Encoder in action, using output from the Simple Producer and the 'direct' carriage mechanism, run ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_ebuttd_direct.json``.

-IMPORTANT: the Encoder is not a complete EBU-TT Live to EBU-TT-D converter.
-Since EBU-TT-D generation was not part of this project, this functionality was implemented only partially and should not be used as complete reference.
+IMPORTANT: the Encoder depends on some features of its input document.
+In particular, EBU-TT-D does not permit nested ``div`` or ``span`` elements, and the Encoder cannot deal with input documents that have these.
+One way to avoid this is to pass the input file through the Denester before encoding.

+If segments of EBU-TT-D are needed, use the Resequencer upstream of the Encoder to generate documents corresponding to the desired periods on the timeline, prior to encoding.

 Element Remover
 ---------------